-Students will participate in a hands-on experience that will include supporting feeding and mealtime of children in the unit and evaluating children developmental, nutritional, socio-emotional and occupational participation.
-Observational methods and chart reviews will be used for assessing nutritional, social and occupational status, and students will experience feeding techniques, plan and implement therapeutic approaches based on play and sensory motor intervention strategies.
+Students will participate in a hands-on experience that will include therapeutic participation in the pediatric unit.
+Observational methods and chart reviews will be used for assessing nutritional, social and occupational status, and students will plan and implement therapeutic approaches based on play and sensory motor intervention strategies.
 Students will be guided in how to observe and understand the cultural dimensions of early childhood development and explore them in light of the social determinants of health discussed in the core curriculum.
 The group will develop case study analyses of developmental trajectories of children on the clinical unit, describing in detail feeding, developmental and participation progress of the children.
 These case analyses will be further examined in comparison to the children found within the local community, which will be elicited through informal engagement with the community and qualitative research methods.

-Students will participate as a group in 3-4 half-day sessions per week at the infant nutrition unit at Hermano Pedro.
-There will be time each week for supervised hands on work with infants and children, as well as general debriefing and discussion.
+Students will participate as a group in 3-4 half-day sessions per week in the pediatric unit at Hermano Pedro.
+There will be time each week for supervised hands on work with children, as well as general debriefing and discussion.
 Students can expect to spent time outside of clinic time on group meetings and preparation of their final case study reports.

-Key competencies gained will include: Critical thinking and analysis of social and occupational outcomes of poor nutrition and the impact on occupation and neurodevelopment; knowledge on feeding techniques, sensory-motor and play intervention strategies; ability to use growth parameters/measurements to understand the impact of nutrition on physical development; and qualitative research methods and analysis, including case study methodology.
+Key competencies gained will include: Critical thinking and analysis of social and occupational outcomes of poor nutrition and the impact on occupation and neurodevelopment; knowledge of sensory-motor and play intervention strategies; and qualitative research methods and analysis, including case study methodology.